xraypy/xraylarch/_sources/fitting/examples.rst.txt

     :width: 100%
     :align: left

-    Fit to Fe K-edge pre-edge and edge with 2 Gaussian functions and an Error function.
     Data, fit, and residual.

 .. figure::  ../_images/fit_example2a2.png
     :target: ../_images/fit_example2a2.png
     :width: 100%
     :align: right

-    Fit to Fe K-edge pre-edge and edge with 2 Gaussian functions and an Error function.
     Fit and individual components.

 .. subfigend::
     :width: 0.45
     :label: fig-fit2combined

+    Fit to Fe K-edge pre-edge and edge with 2 Gaussian functions

 and we see the fit is pretty good.

 Looking more closely, however, there is a hint in the data and the residual